XRoemer/puredata/remote debugging lua/README.md

 On executing the other messages, classes and functions are called and remote debugging should be started.

 The watch window of ZeroBrane doesn't show any entries in my case

+Any comments of improving this method are welcome